Principal listing and maintenance requirements and procedures

 The TSX does not mandate any ownership requirements in the listing of a foreign company's securities.
 However, there are a number of restrictions set by both federal and provincial law with respect to foreign investments in Canada.

 In addition, there are certain industry-specific restrictions on foreign ownership with respect to broadcasting, and for radio communications and telecommunications carriers that exceed a revenue threshold.
-There are also federal or provincial regulations with respect to foreign investments in aviation, book publishing and selling, collection agencies, engineering, farming, fisheries, liquor sales, mining, oil and gas, optometry, pharmacies, banking, insurance and financial services.
+There are also federal or provincial regulations with respect to foreign investments in aviation, book publishing and selling, collection agencies, engineering, farming, fisheries, natural resources, liquor sales, mining, oil and gas, optometry, pharmacies, banking, insurance and financial services.

 Management

 Before the TSX will accept the initial listing of an applicant, certain individuals associated with the applicant are required to complete a personal information form.
-For TSX applicants, this form must be completed by every officer, director, insider, any person who beneficially owns or controls, directly or indirectly securities carrying greater than 10% of the voting rights attached to all outstanding voting securities of the applicant, and each person that is or will be a promoter or providing investor relations, promotional or market maintenance services for the applicant, as well as any individual requested by the TSX or a securities regulatory authority.
+For TSX applicants, this form must be completed by every officer, director, insider, any person who beneficially owns or controls, directly or indirectly securities carrying greater than 10% of the voting rights attached to all outstanding voting securities of the applicant, and each person that is or will be a promoter or providing investor relations, promotional or market maintenance services for the applicant, as well as any individual so requested by the TSX or a securities regulatory authority.

 Overall, in the initial application stage, an applicant must demonstrate that its management team has the capacity to fulfil the corporate governance requirements expected of listed companies.
 This means, for example, that the management team is shown to be experienced and balanced, with sufficient directors and senior executives with a proven record in managing public companies.
 Furthermore, it is expected that management demonstrate a "public company mindset," particularly with regard to financial reporting, by eliminating such things as questionable accounting policies.
+Companies are required to have at least two independent directors, a chief executive officer (CEO), a chief financial officer (CFO) who is not also the CEO, and a corporate secretary.

 Sponsors and interviews

-All non-exempt TSX applicants are required to obtain a sponsor.
 Sponsors may only be selected from among a list of Participating Organizations recognized by the TSX.
 All sponsors are required to draft sponsorship reports that vary depending on an applicant's listing category.
 Once a company is listed, there is no requirement to obtain a compliance adviser.

 Escrow